DMD1070/DMD1070.github.io/lessons/2-open-web.md

 layout: post
 title: The Open Web
 lesson_num: 02
+excerpt: "The web was built on the ideals of openness, sharing, and collaboration.
+How can we use these concepts to remix and create our own work?"
 ---

 <p class="lead">The web was built on the ideals of openness, sharing, and collaboration.
 How can we use these concepts to remix and create our own work?</p>